Federal Energy Regulatory Commission, Department of Energy.

-Notice of revised information collection and request for comments.
+Notice of revision of information collection and request for comments.

-In compliance with the requirements of the Paperwork Reduction Act of 1995, the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on the renewal with revisions of currently approved FERC-Start Printed Page 85630725R (Mandatory Reliability Standards: BAL Reliability Standards).
-The Commission is submitting FERC-725R with revisions to the Office of Management and Budget (OMB) for review.
-Any interested person may file comments directly with OMB and should address a copy of those comments to the Commission as explained below.
+In compliance with the Paperwork Reduction Act, the Federal Energy Regulatory Commission (Commission or FERC) is soliciting public comment on revisions of the information collection FERC-725R (Mandatory Reliability Standards for the Bulk-Power System: BAL Reliability Standards), and will be submitting the information collection to the Office of Management and Budget (OMB) for review.

-U.S. Postal Service Mail: Persons unable to file electronically may mail similar pleadings to the Federal Energy Regulatory Commission, 888 First Street NE, Washington, DC 20426.
+U.S. Postal Service Mail: Persons unable to file electronically may mail similar pleadings to the Federal Energy Regulatory Commission, 888 First Street NE, Washington, DC 20426; or

-FERC submissions must be formatted and filed in accordance with submission guidelines at: http://www.ferc.gov.
+Instructions: All submissions must be formatted and filed in accordance with submission guidelines at http://www.ferc.gov.
 For user assistance, contact FERC Online Support by email at firstname.lastname@example.org, or by phone at: (866) 208-3676 (toll-free).

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Ellen Brown may be reached by email at DataClearance@FERC.gov, and telephone at (202) 502-8663.

 Start Supplemental Information